-The separate valuation allowance of acquired loans and receivables from PDB amounting to ₱1.59 billion was not recognized by the Group on the effectivity date of acquisition as these receivables were measured at fair value at acquisition date.
+The separate valuation allowance of acquired loans and receivables from PDB amounting to #1.59 billion was not recognized by the Group on the effectivity date of acquisition as these receivables were measured at fair value at acquisition date.
 Any uncertainties about future cash flows of these receivables were included in their fair value measurement (Note 11).
-Also, the separate valuation allowance of acquired investment properties from PDB amounting to ₱199.15 million was not recognized by the Group on the effectivity date of acquisition as these properties were measured at fair value on acquisition date.
+Also, the separate valuation allowance of acquired investment properties from PDB amounting to #199.15 million was not recognized by the Group on the effectivity date of acquisition as these properties were measured at fair value of acquisition as these properties were measured at fair value of acquisition as these properties were measured at fair value on acquisition date.